openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 Do not set a size for any container component in the **\<Scroll>** component.
 In this way, the **\<Scroll>** component can adapt its size to the content.

 ## How does a component process click events in its child components?
+(API version 9)

-Applicable to: OpenHarmony 3.2 Beta5 (API version 9, stage model)
+Applicable to: stage model

 When a child component is initialized in the parent component, the method defined in the parent component is transferred to and invoked in the child component.
 This process is similar to variable transfer.